Top 5 Use Cases for Random Pickers

 Classroom Chaos Control: Teachers tell us they use

-answers (without the "not me, not me" vibes), assign project topics, or create random
+it to pick students for answers (without the "not me, not me" vibes), assign project

-without the drama of "but I wanted to work with my friends!"
+groups without the drama of "but I wanted to work with my friends!"

 -